Where to get a secured business loan

 • Personal savings

-If you don’t have any of these assets and don’t own your property outright, you still could use these as collateral.
-You don’t necessarily need to own the property to offer it as security.
-Business equity loans allow you to access the equity you have in your personal or business property to get the funding you need.
+You don’t necessarily need to own a property outright to offer it as security.
+You may be able to access equity in your personal or business property to get the funding you need.

 What are the risks of secured business loans?

-The main risk of secured business loans is that if you default, your lender can repossess your asset.
+The main risk of secured business loans is that if you default, the lender can repossess your asset.
 This could have serious consequences for the future of your business, especially if you used property as collateral.
-Even worse, if you listed a personal asset as collateral, you’ll lose more than just an important part of your business.
+And if you listed a personal asset as collateral, you’ll lose more than just an important part of your business.

 As with any other type of loan, you should always be wary of borrowing more than you can afford to repay.
-Be aware of how much regular payments are and the total cost of the loan once it’s fully paid off before you sign on the dotted line.
+Use a loan calculator to work out how much your regular payments will be and the total cost of repaying a loan before you sign on the dotted line.

 Pros and cons of secured business loans